 Go Somewhere New

 If budget permits, travel somewhere interesting that you haven’t been before.
 Go on some tours, absorb the culture and everything it has to offer.
 This will challenge the brain by taking it out of its day-to-day environment.
 Afterward, you’ll return with a greater sense of mental clarity.
 Not to mention going somewhere new involves all of the fives senses: sight, sound, taste, smell, and touch.
 Studies have proven that the brain works through association.
 Therefore, so the more senses you can incorporate into your mental exercises the better.

 Related to the last point about traveling; when you go somewhere new, how well do you think you can remember it?
 After visiting a new location, test your recall by drawing a map of the place you have just been.
 Afterward, see how well it resembles an actual map of the place you visited.

-Just as there are steps you can take to improve your physical health and performance, there are steps you can take to improve your brain’s cognitive health and performance.
+There are steps you can take to improve your physical health and performance.
+In addition, there are steps you can take to improve your brain’s cognitive health and performance.
 This will promote a higher level of mental clarity.
 To find out if your brain is functioning at an optimal level for your age, contact me for a consultation and look into our executive health assessment services.